Software Development Positions at AoPS

 Our largest current project is Beast Academy Online, a learning system for our elementary school curriculum.
-BA Online includes hundreds of puzzles, many written by one of our lead engineers who is also a World Puzzle Champion.
+BA Online includes hundreds of puzzles, many written by one of our Software Developers who is also a World Puzzle Champion.
 Writing puzzles for BA Online often involves building puzzle generators and solvers and is the inspiration for this programming puzzle.

 A Pyramid Descent Puzzle consists of a pyramid of positive integers.
 To solve the puzzle, you must find a path that traverses the pyramid from top to bottom visiting numbers whose product is a given target value.
 Each step in the path must go down one row, and go either one step to the left or one step to the right.